This Curry in a Hurry is an awesome low-carb dinner option with whatever proteins and vegetables you have on hand!

 How long does curry keep?

-What can I serve with the curry?
+What can I serve with the curry in a hurry?

 Each will have a bit different carb count but most are perfectly suitable for a low-carb diet.

 You can find Maya Kaimal at most grocers, be sure to use this handy product locator on their website to search for stores near you!

 Looking for more Keto Indian Recipes?
 Check these out ↓

 - 2 tablespoons neutral oil like avocado or algae

 - 1 lb chicken thighs or chicken breasts, shrimp or pork *can be leftover/cooked or raw

 - 4 cups chopped vegetables we used a cup of each: cauliflower, green beans, bell peppers, zucchini *can be raw or cooked

 - 1 jar Maya Kaimal Madras Curry Simmer Sauce